Franmil Reyes Player Props: Royals vs. Blue Jays

-On Monday, Franmil Reyes (on the back of going 0-for-2) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+On Tuesday, Franmil Reyes (on the back of going 0-for-2) and the Kansas City Royals face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
 First pitch is at 7:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Twins.
+In his most recent game he had a hitless performance (0-for-2) against the Twins.

 Franmil Reyes Game Info & Props vs. the Blue Jays